Contreras, Báez, Bote HRs lift Cubs over Pirates 5-3

 TRAINER’S ROOM

 Brewers: The club announced Monday that many players have received the single-dose Johnson & Johnson COVID-19 vaccine, but it did not disclose what percentage of players and staffers did so.
 Major League Baseball has announced it would relax protocols for teams that had 85% of their players and primary field staff vaccinated.
-“When it became available to us, a lot of us jumped on it,” said Hiura, one of the players who received the vaccine. … Manager Craig Counsell did not offer an update on assistant trainer Dave Yeager, who was hospitalized Saturday night after collapsing on the field while tending to umpire CB Bucknor.
+“When it became available to us, a lot of us jumped on it,” said Hiura, one of the players who received the vaccine. … Counsell did not offer an update on assistant trainer Dave Yeager, who was hospitalized Saturday night after collapsing on the field while tending to umpire CB Bucknor.
 He added, however, that he believes Yeager is doing well.

 Cubs: Baez was struck near the right knee by reliever Eric Yardley in the sixth and Contreras took Devin Williams’ pitch off the front of his helmet an inning later.
 Both players remained in the game. … C Austin Romine (right knee soreness) left for the club’s alternate site in South Bend, Indiana, on Monday.
 Manager David Ross said he expects Romine to get live at-bats there before he’s eligible to come off the 10-day injured list Thursday.